 - Dimensions: Length – 45.12″ / Diameter – .62″

 So Which Lights Are Better?

-If you’re looking to transition out of your old HID or florescent lighting system, you can’t go wrong with upgrading to either LED’s or T5’s.
+If you’re looking to transition out of your old HID or fluorescent lighting system, you can’t go wrong with upgrading to either LED’s or T5’s.
 Which system you go with will largely depend on your budget.
-LED’s definitely outperform T5’s in energy efficiency and life expectancy.
+LED’s definitely outperformed T5’s in energy efficiency and life expectancy.
 This means that while the upfront cost will be more, the long term savings will add up.
 Some people do a combination of the two as they transition from their outdated systems.
 No matter which system you go with, you’ll find that having more space, less maintenance, and using less energy will make your investment well worth it!